Hackensack Medical Malpractice Attorney

 - Decades of experience

-The Hackensack medical malpractice attorneys at The Law Offices of Jeffrey S. Hasson, P.C., seek justice for victims harmed by preventable medical errors.
+The Hackensack personal injury lawyers at The Law Offices of Jeffrey S. Hasson, P.C., seek justice for victims harmed by preventable medical errors.
 We only receive payment if we recover damages on your behalf.
-If you have fallen victim to malpractice, call us before your malpractice claim expires.
+If you have fallen victim to malpractice, call us or reach out online before your malpractice claim expires.

-An experienced Hackensack medical malpractice attorney, like our law firm, commits themselves to pursuing the maximum compensation available for your injuries.
+An experienced Hackensack medical malpractice lawyer, commits themselves to pursuing the maximum compensation available for your injuries.
 Our law firm’s personal injury attorneys pursue your case and take the following steps:

 - Take any relevant depositions of medical experts and others

 - Conduct research relevant to your personal injuries

 - Work with medical experts to develop case theories, review expert reports, and retain expert witnesses if necessary

 - Set up any independent medical examinations (IMEs) to gain an objective evaluation of your injuries

 At The Law Offices of Jeffrey S. Hasson, P.C., our attorneys have more than nine decades of combined legal experience representing the injury victims.
 We have a reputation for success and results amongst our clients.
 Contact us today for a free consultation to discuss how you can hold a negligent party accountable.

 Who Can Be Held Liable in a Medical Malpractice Lawsuit?